GregorLauter/COF-Landscaper/README.md

 <h1 align="center">COF-Landscaper</h1>

 <p align="center">
-  Automated structure generation, stacking-landscape screening, and PXRD simulation for two-dimensional covalent organic frameworks.
+  Automated structure generation, stacking-landscape screening, structure optimization, and PXRD-guided refinement for two-dimensional covalent organic frameworks.
 </p>

 ---

 COF-Landscaper is a Python package for building and analysing 2D covalent organic frameworks (COFs).
-It provides workflows for generating COF structures from molecular building blocks, exploring stacking configurations, and comparing simulated PXRD patterns with experimental data.
+It provides workflows for generating COF structures from molecular building blocks, exploring stacking configurations, optimizing candidate structures, simulating and comparing PXRD patterns with experimental data, and performing PXRD-guided in-plane lattice refinement.

 Researchers interested in applying COF-Landscaper to their own systems are welcome to contact me at [gjl342@student.bham.ac.uk](mailto:gjl342@student.bham.ac.uk).
 Depending on availability and project scope, I may be able to provide support, discuss collaboration, or offer a short one- to two-day online introduction for users with limited software or terminal experience.
 This can cover installation, setup, input preparation, and running the workflow on example or user-provided systems.